 Firstly, there will be 24 hour emergency assistance available supported by modern monitoring and alarm systems.
-Each apartment and all shared areas have multiple “call buttons”, and each residents is issued with a personal assist pendant, to ensure help can be rendered within minutes throughout the facility.
-In addition, various lifestyle service packages are available and residents can choose regarding meals, room servicing and personal assistance depending on the level of care selected.
+Each apartment and all shared areas have multiple “call buttons”, and each resident is issued with a personal assist pendant, to ensure help can be rendered within minutes throughout the facility.
+In addition, various Care Service Packages are available and residents can choose regarding meals, room servicing and personal assistance depending on the level of care selected.

 There are many things that make home special, but it’s the comfort and confidence you enjoy from living in your home that’s especially important to us.
 We are committed to understanding your current needs and providing services which support you to maintain your lifestyle.

 We can provide assistance with those daily activities that aren’t as easy for you as they used to be, so you may continue to live in your apartment.
-Whether you require a low level of support or more comprehensive assistance through to and including rest home level care, we can provide various Care Service Packages to you in your apartment.
+Whether you require a low level of support or more comprehensive assistance through to and including rest home level care, we can provide various lifestyle service packages to you in your apartment.
 An example of some of our services include:

-Details of the services available and the charges applicable are detailed on the Lifestyle Service Packages information sheet and each are set out in the Disclosure Statement.
+Details of the services available and the charges applicable are detailed on the Lifestyle Service Packages information sheet.

 You will be responsible for your private utility charges such as electricity, telephone, insurance premiums for your personal contents insurance.
 You will also be responsible for the maintenance and repair of the interior of your apartment.